Woman charged in 12-year-old daughter’s shooting death appears in court

 MEMPHIS, Tenn. — A mother accused in the shooting death of her own daughter appeared in court Wednesday.

-As the judge read charges to Katrena Blackshire, the 33-year-old listened with a straight face.
+As the judge read charges to Katrena Blackshire, 33, she listened with a straight face.

-But she soon started to wipe her eyes.
+But she soon started to wipe tears from her eyes.

-Blackshire faces charges in what police describe as a horrific, but preventable accident.
+Blackshire faces negligent homicide and child neglect charges in what police describe as a horrific, but preventable accident.

 "She's what you would expect to be in a tragedy.
 It's really hard to talk and gather your mind," Blackshire's attorney, Mike Campbell, said.